Comet-AI/Comet.Box/Face-Blur-using-images/readme.md

 ### Intro:

 Face blurring is a computer vision method used to anonymize faces in images and video.
-In this project, I have used Deep Learning based Face Detector to detect the face we need to blur. **OneAPI** will be incorporated to make using the code easier in every machine.
+Here, Deep Learning based Face Detector is used to detect the face we need to blur. **OneAPI** will be incorporated to make using the code easier in every machine.

 ### Methodology:
 The process of face blurring process.